 Furthermore, our proprietary appraisal analysis application, Collateral UnderwriterTM, is now available to our lenders and is provided free of charge.
 Collateral UnderwriterTM leverages a database of real estate transaction data and proprietary analytical models to perform an automated risk assessment of appraisals submitted to UCDP® and identify appraisals with heightened risk of appraisal quality issues, property eligibility or policy compliance violations, and overvaluation.
 Lenders are provided with a risk score, risk flags, and detailed messaging to highlight specific aspects of the appraisal that may warrant further attention.
 A dynamic web-based application including comparable sales data, mapping, aerial and street-level photography, market trends, public records data, building permits, and other features assists lenders with analysis of the appraisal.
-Collateral UnderwriterTM findings are integrated with Desktop UnderwriterTM allows the loan seller to assess the appraisal and address any issues prior to delivery of the mortgage loan to us, which helps loan sellers mitigate repurchase risk resulting from appraisal representations and warranties.
+Collateral UnderwriterTM findings are integrated with Desktop Underwriter® and can therefore be incorporated into a loan seller's existing underwriting process.
+Using Collateral UnderwriterTM allows the loan seller to assess the appraisal and address any issues prior to delivery of the mortgage loan to us, which helps loan sellers mitigate repurchase risk resulting from appraisal representations and warranties.